benjaminoakes/moment-strftime/README.md

 ### Node.js/CommonJS

-`moment-tokens` (and the former `moment-strftime`) are available as Node.js packages.
+`moment-strftime` is available as a Node.js package.
 The JavaScript itself should work as a CommonJS module, but it has only been tested in Node.js.

     npm install moment-strftime
-    # NOTE: the current moment-tokens module is a fork that's in process of being merged

 ## Usage

-`moment-tokens` is a tiny plugin for Moment.js that adds a `tokens` method.
+`moment-strftime` is a tiny plugin for Moment.js that adds a `strftime` method.
 It's simple:

     moment().strftime("%m/%d/%y %I:%M %p %Z"); // => '01/17/12 08:54 PM EST'